chenllliang/MMEvalPro/README.md

 ```

 ## [Leaderboard](https://mmevalpro.github.io/)

+You could email the model outputs to leo.liang.chen@outlook.com with the reproduction method, we would update the online benchmark ASAP.

 <div align=center>
 <img src="./assets/results.png"/>
 All LLMs perform poorly in the benchmark due to the rigorous metric.
 Best performing LMM (Qwen-VL-Max, GPT4-o) still lag behind human by 30% in average Genuine Accuracy of MMEvalPro.